Fine & Studio Arts

 |First Professional Degree - awarded for completion of a program that: requires at least 2 years of college work before entrance into the program, includes a total of at least 6 academic years of work to complete, and provides all remaining academic requirements to begin practice in a profession.||0.0%|

 Online Fine & Studio Arts Programs

-In the 2018-2019 academic year, 1,509 schools offered some type of fine and studio arts program.
+In 2018-2019, 1,509 schools offered a Fine Arts program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.